rjadr/django-pdf-flipbook/README.md

 ## Flipbook plugins
 I have implemented [pdfjs-flipbook](https://github.com/iberan/pdfjs-flipbook) by default, which is a bit buggy but free.
 However, I recommend using [dFlip PDF FlipBook jQuery Plugin](https://codecanyon.net/item/dflip-flipbook-jquery-plugin/15834127).
 Simply change the template in `views.py` from `index.html` to `index-dflip.html`, and populate `flipbook/static/flipbook/dflip/` with the `js`, `sound`, `images`, `fonts` and `css` folders from the [dFlip PDF FlipBook jQuery Plugin](https://codecanyon.net/item/dflip-flipbook-jquery-plugin/15834127).

-Change the dependency URLS in dflip.js as follows and you're good to go:
+Change the dependency urls in dflip.js as follows and you're good to go:
 ```
     pdfjsSrc: url + "js/libs/pdf.min.js",
     pdfjsCompatibilitySrc: url + "js/libs/compatibility.js",